workwebzie/easy_ui/README.md

 final prompt = "A login screen with email and password fields, and a login button.";
 final code = await aiBuilder.generateFlutterUICode(prompt);
-// Use or display the generated code as needed

 ## Screenshots